-Air Canada has just made an exciting passenger experience announcement, embracing a trend that we’re increasingly seeing among airlines.
+In December 2024, Air Canada made an exciting passenger experience announcement, embracing a trend that we’re increasingly seeing among airlines.
+There’s an exciting update, as this change is live as of today.

 In this post:

 Air Canada plans to roll out fast and free Wi-Fi throughout its network for all Aeroplan members.
-As far as the timeline goes, this will be available on North America and Sun market routes as of May 2025, and will be expanded to long haul international flights in 2026.
-The service will be sponsored by Bell.
+The first phase of this is live as of today (May 1, 2025), whereby the airline has started offering this on North America and Sun market routes, which includes Mexico and the Caribbean.

 This builds on the complimentary Wi-Fi offerings that Air Canada has rolled out in the past.
 This includes offering free Wi-Fi in Premium Rouge since 2022, and rolling out free inflight messaging for Aeroplan members in 2023.

-What’s cool is that Air Canada is even expanding the aircraft on which it will offer Wi-Fi.
-For example, Air Canada is installing Wi-Fi on its Q400 turboprop aircraft, which are partly based at Toronto Billy Bishop Airport (YTZ).
+What’s cool is that Air Canada is even expanding the aircraft on which it offers Wi-Fi.
+For example, later in 2025, Air Canada will install Wi-Fi on its Q400 turboprop aircraft, which are partly based at Toronto Billy Bishop Airport (YTZ).
 This is clearly a competitive move against Porter, and it will be the first time we see fast and free Wi-Fi on this turboprop.

 Here’s how Mark Nasr, Air Canada’s EVP of Marketing and Digital, and President of Aeroplan, describes this: